FubarTechA/loopstudios-react/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+THis was a challenge to build a simple landing page, Majorly HTML and CSS with a little Javascript.
+I built this with react, My first react project, Super proud of this.

 ### The challenge